Welcome to our overview of Skylights 101

 Blinds & Shades

-Velux offers a variety of blinds and shades however not all models of skylights can use every blind or shade.
-For instance, all venting skylight models must have the solar blackout blind or the solar light filtering shade.
-Most fixed (non-venting) models have the option of either manual or solar powered blinds including a manual venetian blind.
-And all VELUX electrically venting skylights now have electric blinds or shades that can be pre-installed at the factory.
+Velux offers a variety of shades however not all models of skylights can use every blind or shade.
+For instance, all venting skylight models must use the solar powered shades because the shade sits above the insect screen making manual adjustment impossible.
+Most fixed (non-venting) models have the option of using either manual or solar powered shades or a manual venetian blind.
+And all VELUX skylights now have standard colored blinds or shades that can be pre-installed at the factory.